shaun1330/monsterTruck/README.md

 # Monster Truck
-## Summary

-Monster Truck is a GUI/database interface program designed for a local 4wd club.
-Using tkinter python3 and MySQL, the program handles financial record keeping and member details.

-## Features
+Monster Truck is an invoicing and member management program.
+Through Monster Truck, you can:
 *	Add/Edit membership details
 *	Export member details to excel spreadsheet
 *	Issue invoices/receipts